PhilbertLou/NookazonBot/README.md

 This script will autobid for you on a specific product on Nookazon!

-**NOTE: THIS NO LONGER WORKS ON NOOKAZON'S UPDATED SITE.
+**NOTE**: THIS NO LONGER WORKS ON NOOKAZON'S UPDATED SITE.
 AN UPDATE IS NOT CURRENTLY PLANNED BUT I MAY REVISIT THIS PROJECT.

 To make this work from your end (with the .py scripts rather than the finished product), you must install selenium.